aws-samples/aws-genomics-workflows/docs/cromwell/cromwell-aws-batch.md

 Example policies are shown below:

 ### Access to AWS Batch
-Lets the Cromwell server instance submit and get info about jobs to a specific AWS Batch job queues.
+Lets the Cromwell server instance submit and get info about AWS Batch jobs.

 ```json
 {